Guard of honour: Spain

 The Spanish Royal Guard performs ceremonial and honour guard services in addition to its military bodyguard role and deployment overseas.
 The regiment's Honour Group and Royal Escort Squadron are its primary ceremonial units.
 The Royal Escort Squadron provides the ceremonial escort of the Spanish Royal Family and is organized into three units: the Marker Squad, the Cuirassier Troop, and the Lancer Troop.

 The guard of honour is also mounted for state visits.
-Units which mount the guard for state visits include the Spanish Army's Monteros de Espinosa (includes three platoons, and a drill team); the Mar Océano Navy and Marine Composite Company (includes three platoons); and the Plus Ultra Air Force Squadron (includes three flights).
+Units which mount the guard for state visits include the Spanish Army's Monteros de Espinosa (includes three platoons, and a drill team unit); the Mar Océano Navy and Marine Composite Company (includes three platoons); and the Plus Ultra Air and Space Force Squadron (includes three flights).
 The 1st King's Immemorial Infantry Regiment maintains a guard of honour unit known as the "Old Guard of Castille" Battalion (Guardias Viejas de Castilla).
 The Spanish Air and Space Force Honour Squadron (Escuadrilla de Honores del Ejército del Aire) is an independent honour guard the serves the air force.
 From 1937 to 1956, the Guardia Mora served as the mounted guard of honour for Francoist Spain, part of a bigger combined arms guard of honour regiment of personnel from service branches of the Armed Forces.